- > About Us

 Japan has long been criticized for being behind the times when it comes to empowering women in the workplace, and the pharmaceuticals industry is no exception.
 However, the government of Japan has been active in recent years, laying out policies to promote the empowerment of women.
 Amid these positive steps, I was named as Daiichi Sankyo’s first woman branch head in April 2017.
 Seeing the opportunities created by these trends, we were able to establish the SWAN women’s network with the support of many individuals.
 The goal of our various initiatives for empowering women employees is to make Daiichi Sankyo into a company where all women can shine.
 In the future, I aim to create a network that is not just for women line managers, but rather will allow for networking between women of all generations, from new employees to division heads.
 I hope that, through such a network, we can further the development of the empowered and capable women employees that will drive the future development of Daiichi Sankyo.

-Daiichi Sankyo and its Group companies in Japan have in place childcare support systems that help to both smooth the process of returning to work from childcare leave as well as assist in balancing work with childcare upon return.
+The Daiichi Sankyo Group has in place childcare support systems that help to both smooth the process of returning to work from childcare leave as well as assist in balancing work with childcare upon return.
 At the same time, we are actively building a workplace environment that is conducive to using these systems.
-As a result, Daiichi Sankyo, Asubio Pharma Co., Ltd., Daiichi Sankyo Business Association Co., Ltd., Daiichi Sankyo Propharma Co., Ltd., Daiichi Sankyo Chemical Pharma Co., Ltd., Daiichi Sankyo RD Novare Co., Ltd., and Daiichi Sankyo Healthcare Co., Ltd., have all obtained the “Kurumin” next-generation authorization mark certification.*2 Going forward, we will broaden the focus of our childcare support initiatives to be more inclusive of our male employees, and create a work environment that supports both male and female employees in balancing work and childcare responsibilities.
-Through these efforts we aim to acquire “Platinum Kurumin” mark certification in all our Group companies in Japan.
+As a result, Daiichi Sankyo, Daiichi Sankyo Business Association Co., Ltd., Daiichi Sankyo Propharma Co., Ltd., Daiichi Sankyo Chemical Pharma Co., Ltd., Daiichi Sankyo RD Novare Co., Ltd., and Daiichi Sankyo Healthcare Co., Ltd., have all obtained the “Kurumin” next-generation authorization mark certification.*3 Going forward, we will further pursue activities to create a work environment that supports both male and female employees in balancing work and childcare responsibilities.
+Through these efforts we aim to acquire “Platinum Kurumin*4” mark certification in all our Group companies in Japan.

-With respect to the employment of senior citizens in Japan, we re-hire individuals that wish to continue working after reaching the mandatory retirement age.
-We are continually and comprehensively evaluating and adjusting the employment conditions, placement, treatment, and overall workplace environment for employees who are senior citizens with the aim of utilizing these individuals to an even greater degree.
+With respect to the employment of senior citizens in Japan, we re-hire employees whose retirement age is 60 and wish to continue working after reaching the mandatory retirement age up to the age of 65.
+We strive to verify continuously and comprehensively employment conditions, placement, treatment, and overall workplace environment for employees who are senior citizens from the perspective of utilizing these individuals to an even greater degree.

 |Work Hour Adjustment Systems||